-Revenues - We did not earn any revenues for either the quarter ended August 31, 2016 or the similar period in 2015.
+Revenues - We did not earn any revenues for either the quarter ended November 30, 2016 or the similar period in 2015.
 We do not anticipate earning revenues until such time as we have entered into commercial production of oil and natural gas.
-We are presently
+We are presently in the exploration stage of our business, and we can provide no assurance that we will discover commercially exploitable levels of hydrocarbons on our properties, or if such resources are discovered, that we will enter the commercial production.

-Operating Expenses - Total operating expenses incurred during the quarter ended August 31, 2016 were approximately 2,850% higher than those incurred during the quarter ended August 31, 2015.
-The increase of approximately \$2,644,000 reflects greater exploration costs and professional fees.
+Operating Expenses - Total operating expenses incurred during the quarter ended November 30, 2016 were approximately 771% higher than those incurred during the quarter ended November 30, 2015.
+The increase of approximately \$490,000 reflects greater exploration costs and professional fees.
 The bulk of our activities during the quarter were focused on the commencement of the Nike 3D Seismic Survey (described above) and a second round of debenture placement (described below).

-Exploration costs increased by approximately \$2,498,000 compared to the similar period in 2015 as the Nike 3D Seismic Survey formally began in July 2016 and progressed substantially through August 2016.
-As of August 31, 2016, 90% of the turnkey price for the data acquisition by Terrex had been paid.
-Weather delayed the completion of project, with completion now scheduled for late October 2016.
-In addition to the Terrex costs, expenses were incurred during the most recent three-month period ended August 31, 2016 for survey design, regulatory permitting, environmental assessments, archeological surveying, plus health and safety procedure development and implementation.
+Exploration costs increased during the quarter ended November 30, 2016 about \$436,000 compared to the similar period in 2015.
+The Nike 3D Seismic Survey fieldwork, which formally began in July 2016, ended October 30, 2016.
+As of November 30, 2016, 100% of the turnkey price for the data acquisition by Terrex had been paid.
+In addition to the Terrex costs, expenses were incurred during the most recent 3-month period ended November 30, 2016 for survey project management, regulatory reporting, worker health and safety monitoring, and environmental rehabilitation prior to leaving the survey area.

-Professional fees for the quarter ended August 31, 2016, increased approximately \$105,000, or 275% compared to the quarter ended August 31, 2015 due primarily to costs associated with the issuance of two additional debentures.
+Professional fees for the quarter ended November 30, 2016 increased approximately \$39,000, or 171% compared to the quarter ended November 30, 2015 due primarily to increases in services rendered for IT and operations management services, accounting services and the cost of required derivative analysis associated with our debentures.